If you’re anything like me, you probably receive dozens of emails daily from strangers asking if they can guest post on your blog.

 If you use guest posting as a form of online networking, this can ultimately lead to new fans and followers on social media in addition to new blog readers.

-I mean, think about it: you guest post on a blog, the blog owner shares the link to the post on Twitter and then BOOM.
+I mean, think about it: you decide to guest post on a blog, the blog owner shares the link to the post on Twitter and then BOOM.
 All of a sudden, you find yourself with 25 extra followers.
 (Hey, every little helps – right?)

-If you pick the right platforms to guest post on, you can undoubtedly reach your target audience and boost your blog readership as a result.
+Plus, if you pick the right platforms to guest post on, you can undoubtedly reach your target audience and boost your blog readership as a result.
 And that’s what I call a win-win situation.

 Guest Posting Process